 In 2016 Vancouver International Airport (YVR) in British Columbia established Canada’s first in-terminal animal relief area, giving four-footed passengers a chance to make that always important pre-flight comfort stop.
 Located post-security in the gate area of YVR’s US Terminal, the facility provides passengers with service or companion dogs, including travelers with reduced mobility, easy access.

-Currently, there are eight other indoor, post-security animal relief areas at the following airports:
+Currently, there are eleven other indoor, post-security animal relief areas at the following airports:

 Calgary International Airport (YYC) in Alberta

 Victoria International Airport (YYJ) in British Columbia